Phone: +65 6799 5497

 Corporate Strategy, Organisation Design, Research Methods

 Phanish Puranam is a Professor of Strategy, the Roland Berger Chaired Professor of Strategy and Organisation Design at INSEAD.
-He is the Academic Director of the PhD Programme.

 Professor Puranam studies the design and management of collaboration structures within corporations (i.e. between divisions or departments) as well as between corporations (i.e. alliances and acquisitions).
 He has published his research in internationally reputed academic journals and has served in senior editorial roles in such journals.
 His research has won international awards and competitive grants awarded across the social and natural sciences.
 He is currently working on a book,